Switzerland extradites first official to U.S. in FIFA case

 Webb and the six others were arrested by Swiss police in a dawn raid on a luxury Zurich hotel two days before a FIFA Congress in May where Blatter was re-elected for a fifth term.

-An indictment unsealed by U.S. prosecutors in Brooklyn charged soccer officials and marketing executives with exploiting the sport for their own gain through bribes of $150 million (96 million pounds) over 24 years.
+An indictment unsealed by U.S. prosecutors in Brooklyn charged soccer officials and marketing executives with exploiting the sport for their own gain through bribes of $150 million over 24 years.

 Amid an international uproar, Blatter announced days later he would lay down his mandate at an extraordinary FIFA Congress which will take place between December and February, and would not stand again.